650Vue project logo

 A 6502 Emulator (okay, Simulator) in Javascript

-I figured that if we're going to use this framework, I should have at least a passing acquaintance with it.
+I figured that if we were going to use this framework, I should have at least a passing acquaintance with it.
 Armed with such knowledge, I could at least make semi-intelligent comments on peer reviews, even if I never ended up writing a line of Javascript myself.
-But you can't really learn about a thing without developing at least some of interest in it, and it wasn't long before I was doing a lot of reading and watching tutorial videos.
+But you can't really learn about a thing without developing at least some level of interest in it, and it wasn't long before I was doing a lot of reading and watching tutorial videos.
 None of this media was really sinking in; as it turns out, I don't really learn a language or framework until I start writing actual code.
 I started playing around with simple Vue components to deepen my understanding.

 What happened next was unexpected and strange but not atypical of my creative process.
 A pattern emerged from my early Vue experiments, and before long my experimentation came into focus.
 I wasn't just goofing around anymore; I had a direction.
 I was building a single-page application, which evolved into 650Vue, a simulated 6502-based computer built in Vue and capable of running non-trivial software on a virtual machine in the browser.